+- Our gates open at 8.30am.

+- Class doors open at 8.45am, children are encouraged to arrive from this time in order for them to settle in the classroom ready to learn.

+- The register is taken at 8.50am.

-- Our gates open at 8:15 and children are encouraged to arrive from this time in order for them to settle in the classroom reading to learn at 8:40am. - Our pupils must arrive by 8.30am. - Pupils arriving after 9.00am will be marked as late (L) which still counts as present.
-See DfE attendance codes at Appendix 1. - If a pupil arrives after the close of registration after 9.30am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
+- Our pupils must arrive before 8.50am.

+- Pupils arriving after 9.00am will be marked as late (L) which still counts as present.

+See DfE attendance codes at Appendix 1

+• If a pupil arrives after the close of registration after 9.10am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
 If a pupil arrives late after the registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.